-This strategy 1) allows us to dissect the molecular mechanism of the UPS and 2) opens up new avenues for the manipulation of the proteasome in UPS related diseases.
+This project has both a methodological and a biological angle.
+First, we develop analytical tools to better be able to study the ubiquitinome.
+Second, this strategy allows us to dissect the molecular mechanism of the UPS and hence opens up new avenues for the manipulation of the proteasome in UPS related diseases.

 It is a widely accepted concept in biology that proteins exert their function in cells while being part of larger functional complexes.
 Our research focuses on the characterization of protein complexes and their dynamics during cell differentiation, cell cycle and upon stimulation by external stimuli like UV irradiation, and how this influences protein functioning.
 Usually, the protein of interest is immunoprecipitated either by using in vivo protein tagging or by highly specific antibodies under relatively mild conditions.
 Subsequently, the complex partners are separated by SDS-PAGE and in-gel digested, or directly digested from the beads and identified by mass spectrometry.

 One of the major challenges is to differentiate between bona fide interaction partners and ‘second-shell’ interactors or non-specifically binding proteins.
 By gradually changing the immunoprecipitation conditions we are able to get a rough idea about the composition of sub-complexes.